At the end of a long workday, all I want to do is veg out in front of the TV mindlessly for a few minutes before passing out for the night.

 2. Try New Recipes

 Back before I became obsessed with blogging and running my business, I used to love trying out new recipes for supper.
 Finding and trying out a new recipe is a good activity as it can bring more variety to your life and your pallet, and you might even find a new food or recipe that you love and can add to your regular rotation.
-One new recipe I tried and enjoyed was this one for a Zucchini, Black Bean, and Rice skillet.
-I’ve also recently been doing some freezer cooking, which can save you money and time in the long-run, but it usually takes up a whole evening to make up the meals.
+One new recipe I tried and enjoyed was for a Zucchini, Black Bean, and Rice Skillet.
+I’ve also recently been doing some freezer cooking, which can save you money and time in the long run, but it usually takes up a whole evening to make up the meals.

 3. Read a Book

 I don’t know about you guys, but I actually have two whole bookcases full of books I want to read but haven’t yet gotten around to.
 I used to buy books like they were going out of style with plans to read them right away, but then life happened.
 Now I can take advantage of having all those books by pulling them out and reading them before giving them away or re-selling them when I’m finished.

 If you don’t have the same clutter problem with books that I do, you can always check out a book from the library for free, borrow one from a friend or family member, or get used paperback books on Amazon for about $4 each with shipping.